Distribution Bisimilarity via the Power of Convex Algebras: Coalgebras on Convex Algebras

 Here, the newly added $*$ behaves as a black hole that attracts every other element of the algebra in a convex combination.
 It is worth to remark that this extension is folklore~\cite{fritz:2015}.

-\begin{proposition}[\cite{SW17,fritz:2015}] $\Alg A +1$ as defined above is a convex algebra that extends $\Alg A$ by a single element.
+\begin{propC}[\cite{SW18,fritz:2015}] $\Alg A +1$ as defined above is a convex algebra that extends $\Alg A$ by a single element.
 The map $h+1$ obtained with the termination functor in $\Sets$ is a convex homomorphism if $h\colon \Alg A \to \Alg B$ is.
-The assignments $(-)+1$ give a functor on $\EM(\Dis)$. \end{proposition}
+The assignments $(-)+1$ give a functor on $\EM(\Dis)$. \end{propC}

-We call the functor $(-)+1$ on $\EM(\Dis)$ the termination functor, due to the following.
+We call the functor $(-)+1$ on $\EM(\Dis)$ the termination functor, due to the following property that follows directly from the definitions.